Addressing Play IEP Goals Virtually

 Not only does it break down the access barrier for families who may not be able to purchase their own manipulatives, but it creates consistency in what your students have available to work with.

-Addressing play IEP goals during distance learning is not ideal, but there are ways to work around it.
-Having patience and a healthy dose of creativity can go a long way towards making sure your students are hitting the goals they need to reach during this unusual time.
+Addressing play IEP goals during distance learning is not ideal, but for some students it may be the best LRE.
+Having patience, a healthy dose of creativity, and the right virtual learning accommodations can go a long way towards making sure your students are hitting the goals they need to reach during this unusual time.

-Keep in mind that the data you collect may not be as comprehensive due to the nature of the instruction, but even small amounts of data can help keep your students on track.
+Keep in mind that your data you collect may not be as comprehensive due to the nature of the instruction, but in working with parents to collect data and your small amounts of data can help keep your students on track.

 WordPress Cookie Plugin by Real Cookie Banner